-HEI Therapeutics is a digital therapeutics company recently admitted to BII’s Venture Lab program.
+HEI Therapeutics is a digital therapeutics company taking part in BII’s Venture Lab program.
 The company is developing the world’s first medical-grade home monitoring solution for patients with hypothyroidism based on state-of-the-art microfluidics, microtechnology and artificial intelligence.
 The company’s solution, which is being developed in close collaboration with patients and clinicians, empowers patients to better master their condition and provides new digital tools for continuous care.

 We sat down with two of the founders, Winnie E. Svendsen and Jesper Kimer, to become more familiar with the company.

 What is the key driver for HEI Therapeutics?

 There are approximately 200 million people globally suffering from hypothyroidism, many of whom have significantly poorer quality of life than the rest of the population, but there has not been much innovation in treatment, and no digital tools for home-monitoring and personalized treatment are on the market.
 We want to change that.